AG7GN/images/README.md

 1. Click the __Switches__ tab and check the __Capture Attenuate Switch (-6dB)__.
 1. Click the __Capture__ tab.
 Adjust the __Capture__ setting so it's about 10% of the way up from the bottom.
 Again, click the button with the chain links so you can independently adjust the left channel (left radio) and right channel (right radio) RX levels.
 1. Click __OK__ when done.

-1. All of these audio settings can be done in a Terminal window as well.
-Open a terminal and enter:
+	Alternatively, all of these audio settings can be done in a Terminal window as well.
+Open a terminal and run:

 		alsamixer